tomwalder/php-gds/README.md

 This library is intended to make it easier for you to get started with and to use Datastore in your applications.

+## Datastore API Turn Down, Aug-Sep 2016 ##

+Google are turning down the older versions of the REST API.
+Version v1beta2 and v1beta3 are being turned off on 30th September 2016.

+* If you are using this library on App Engine, and using the default `Protobuf` gateway then NO CHANGES ARE NEEDED.
+* If you are using this library anywhere else, like Compute Engine, and you are using the `GoogleAPIClient` gateway, then you will need to upgrade to version 3.0

+**FOR [DATASTORE API V1](https://cloud.google.com/datastore/release-notes) SUPPORT, SEE THE [3.0 ALPHA BRANCH HERE](https://github.com/tomwalder/php-gds/tree/datastore-api-v1)**

 ## Table of Contents ##

 - [Examples](#examples)